JamesSkemp/words/content/post/ghost-in-the-shell-2-innocence-scene-4-coroner-haraway.md

 +++
 title = "Ghost in the Shell 2: Innocence - Scene 4: Coroner Haraway"
-summary = "Transcript of scene 4, from Ghost in the Shell 2: Innocence.
+description = "Transcript of scene 4, from Ghost in the Shell 2: Innocence.
 This scene takes place in the Forensics lab." draft = false comments = true date = "2006-08-08T20:05:00-05:00"